 Valkyrie comes on the scene, trying to get the female Avengers to join a new team called The Liberators.
+But Medusa will only help if there’s an even exchange.

 All along with some heavy-handed women’s lib stuff.
 She tries to replace the Avengers’ war cry with “Up against the wall, male chauvinist pigs!”
 It’s funny, albeit dated material.